-When you made the decision to become a denture-wearer, you probably never considered – and your dentist may not have mentioned – you’re your palate and its importance in helping you taste and enjoy food would be impacted by wearing dentures.
+When you made the decision to become a denture-wearer, you probably never considered – and your dentist may not have mentioned – your palate and its importance in helping you taste and enjoy food would be impacted by wearing dentures.

 Without the sense of taste, you may as well be eating cardboard.
 Dentures cover much of your soft palate and this takes away one of the most enjoyable parts of a meal – its taste.

 Many denture-wearers, as we mentioned, are older and because of not being able to chew and because they can’t taste their food, malnutrition is common.